IBM/cbomkit/README.md

 The CBOMkit leverages advanced scanning technology to identify cryptographic usage within source code and generate Cryptography Bills of Materials (CBOMs).
-This scanning capability is provided by the [Sonar Cryptography Plugin](https://github.com/IBM/sonar-cryptography), an open-source tool developed by IBM.
+This scanning capability is provided by the [CBOMkit-hyperion (Sonar Cryptography Plugin)](https://github.com/IBM/sonar-cryptography), an open-source tool developed by IBM.

 #### Supported languages and libraries